-18.6 On call - additional payments, fire and rescue and rural fire service streams (QFRS 5.4.4 & S4.1.3)
+18.6 On call - additional payments, fire and rescue and rural fire service streams (OFRS 5.4.4 & S4.1.3)

-- (a) Where an employee in the fire and rescue stream (other than a Chief Superintendent) is instructed to be available on call outside ordinary or rostered working hours the employee shall be paid, in addition to their ordinary weekly rate of pay, an allowance based upon the employee's hourly rate or the hourly rate of the station officer level, pay point 1, whichever is the higher, and in accordance with the following scale: - (i) where the employee is on call throughout the whole of a rostered day off or public holiday 95% of one hour's pay in respect of such instances; - (ii) where an employee is on call during the night only of a rostered day off or public holiday 60% of one hour's pay per night; and - (iii) where an employee is on call on any other night 47.5% of one hour's pay per night. - (b) For the purpose of calculating the hourly rate, the divisor shall be based upon a 40 hour week and calculated to the nearest 5 cents. - (c) For the purposes of clause 18.6: - (i) a night shall be deemed to consist of those hours falling between 1700 and 0800 or mainly between such hours; - (ii) a rostered day off includes ...
+- (a) Where an employee in the fire and rescue stream (other than a Senior Officer) is instructed to be available on call outside ordinary or rostered working hours the employee shall be paid, in addition to their ordinary weekly rate of pay, an allowance based upon the employee's hourly rate or the hourly rate of the station officer level, pay point 1, whichever is the higher, and in accordance with the following scale: - (i) where the employee is on call throughout the whole of a rostered day off or public holiday 95% of one hour's pay in respect of such instances; - (ii) where an employee is on call during the night only of a rostered day off or public holiday 60% of one hour's pay per night; and - (iii) where an employee is on call on any other night 47.5% of one hour's pay per night. - (b) For the purpose of calculating the hourly rate, the divisor shall be based upon a 40 hour week and calculated to the nearest 5 cents.